 With such a tight window of time in which to make an impression, it is critical that your resume quickly answers the question, "How will this person help me to solve my current business problems?"

 What are the most common resume formats?
-Which format do most employers prefer for resumes?

 The three most common resume formats are reverse chronological, hybrid, and digital.
 We'll examine all three so you can decide, "what is the format of a resume that's right for me?"